webosose/website/content/en/docs/tutorials/native-apps/developing-built-in-native-apps.md

 #### ServiceRequest.cpp

-Define `SeviceRequest` class member functions.
+Define `ServiceRequest` class member functions.
 In addition, add helper functions related to PbnJson to use the library conveniently.

 - **Create and update the file:** `ServiceRequest.cpp`
 - **Directory:** `com.example.app.nativeqt`